Yesler Terrace Phase III – Red Cedar

 Based on two previously successful projects with SHA and Andersen Construction, our team was very in-tune with the client’s goals and how we would need to coordinate our work with the wood structure.
-Conflicts between plumbing, HVAC, and structural members were identified early in the design stage.
-We were proactive in addressing issues ahead of time to eliminate coordination in the field and increase productivity on site.
+Conflicts between plumbing, HVAC, and structural members were identified early in the design stage, and we were proactive in addressing issues ahead of time to eliminate coordination in the field and increase productivity on site.
 Our constructability reviews resulted in saving time on the project.

 Booster Pump and Just-In-Time Deliveries

-Red Cedar required a booster pump which we installed in the water entry room.
-To accomplish this, the booster pump was transported on a skid, and we hoisted into the building.
-We coordinated with our subcontractor on the specific date the booster pump was needed on site to free up valuable laydown space and eliminate unnecessary equipment movement..
+Red Cedar required a booster pump, which we installed in the water entry room.
+To accomplish this, the booster pump was transported on a skid, and we hoisted it into the building.
+We coordinated with our subcontractor on the specific date the booster pump was needed on-site to free up valuable laydown space and eliminate unnecessary equipment movement.